ethereum/EIPs/SIPS/sip-10.md

 title: Upgrade Delegate Powers
 author: Nocturnalsheet (@nocturnalsheet)
 discussions-to: https://discord.gg/CDTvjHY
-status: Proposed
+status: Approved
 created: 2019-07-16
 ---

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SIP.-->
-This SIP proposes to add the ability for Delegates to mint and burn on their owners behalf.
+This SIP proposes to add the ability for Delegates to mint, burn & exchange on their owners behalf.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->